 1. Professionals shall respect the rights, welfare, and dignity of all individuals in the context of their professional practice.
 To that end, Professionals shall…

-1.1. not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, national origin, age, disability, marital status, or citizenship.
+1.1. not discriminate, intimidate, or persecute on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, national origin, age, disability, marital or financial status, or citizenship.

 1.2. provide competent, fair, and equal treatment to all individuals.